 - A Grasshopper script which generates the diagrid and voids was then developed.
 This script reads the Excel spreadsheet using the Lunchbox plug-in and uses those levels to place ring beams.

-- Karamba is then used to calculate the lateral displacement caused from the wind load.
+- Karamba is then used to calculate the lateral displacement caused by the wind load.

-- The results of the structural analysis is then fed into Galapagos.
-Using the lateral displacement as the fitness criterion, the size and rotation of the base ellipses are used as the genomes in order to optimise the size and twisting of the catenoid.
+- The results of the structural analysis are then fed into Galapagos.
+Using the lateral displacement as the fitness criterion, the size and rotation of the base ellipses are used as the genomes to optimise the size and twisting of the catenoid.

 - Once ‘finished’, the geometry is baked using Elefront to embed various attributes such as name, level, mark no, etc.